larissabicalho/mantis-cypress/README.md

 After filling in, click on **Login/Continue** and wait for processing.

 The first access must be done using *administrator/root* credentials.
 Reset the password to *administrator* or another easy-to-remember value.

+If you need change language click username -> my account -> preferences -> language -> update prefs

 To access the Mantis database (MariaDB) follow the steps below: